Snowflake-Labs/sfquickstarts/site/sfguides/src/deploy_finetune_os_llama2_in_snowpark_container_services/deploy_finetune_os_llama2_in_snowpark_container_services.md

 ## Cleanup
 Duration: 5

 To cleanup resources and remove all of the objects you created during this QuickStart, run the following commands in a SQL worksheet.
 This will ensure that you don't incur any unnecessary costs specifically associated with this QuickStart guide.

+> aside positive
-NOTE: Snowpark Container Services bills credits/second based on the compute pool's uptime, similar to Virtual Warehouse billing.
+> NOTE: Snowpark Container Services bills credits/second based on the compute pool's uptime, similar to Virtual Warehouse billing.

 ```sql
 USE ROLE ROLE DASH_SPCS;